-All potential music majors are required to audition either in person or by audio recording prior to registration.
-Based on an audition, fine arts scholarships are available to students intending to major in music or music education.
+All potential music majors are required to audition either in person or by video recording prior to registration.
+Based on an audition, scholarships are available to students intending to major in music or music education.

 For a Bachelor of Arts (BA) Degree in Music, a student completes 46 hours in music, including: